 After 13 years of active duty in the U.S. Marine Corps, college, graduate school, and a corporate career, Matthew Eads set out to chase his dreams.
 He looked for a need in society and built a niche training and consulting business.

 Cooking, however, has been Matthew’s passion for as long as he can remember: “My mom had a big part in teaching me the ways of the kitchen.”
 Outdoor cooking and grilling were a different story.
 My dad was the ‘grillmaster’ of the house and, while he remains the wisest man I’ve ever known, his was some of the worst BBQ ever served on a plate (sorry, Dad).
 As a result, I set out to teach myself through reading, practical application and trial and error.
-“I started cooking over open fire as a pre-teen with my best friend James and after 30 years of friendship we still trade texts about grilling on a daily basis.”
+“I started cooking over open fire as a pre-teen and I’ve been fascinated with fire and flavor ever since.”

 Encouraged by friends and family to start posting his enticing food pictures to Instagram, Matthew opened an account (with much-needed social media help from his daughters).
 Seeing great food from all over the world in his Instagram feed inspired him to reach out to all who are #UnitedByFlame.